When to Replace Your Timing Belt: Mileage Intervals by Make (2026)

 Chrysler and Dodge V6 (2.7L, 3.5L)100,000 miles7 years

-Always confirm the interval in your vehicle owner manual or on the manufacturer maintenance schedule.
-The numbers above are general guidelines; the manual for your specific engine is the authoritative source.
+Always verify the interval in your vehicle owner manual.
+The numbers above are general guidelines.
+The manual for your specific engine is the definitive source, and the interval can differ by engine code within the same model year.

 Does Mileage or Time Come First?

 Whichever limit you reach first is the trigger.
-A car driven only 5,000 miles per year that has had the belt on for eight years should replace it based on time.
-Heat cycles, ozone, and engine oil vapors degrade rubber whether the belt is spinning or sitting still.
+A car driven only 5,000 miles per year that has had the original belt for eight years should replace it based on age, not mileage.
+Heat cycles, ozone, and oil vapors degrade rubber regardless of how much it has actually turned.
+The belt does not know it has been sitting in a garage.

 What Happens If You Go Past the Interval?